puppetlabs/bolt/documentation/writing_plans.md

 plan mymodule::myplan
 ```

-A plan defined in `./mymodule/plans/service/myplan.pp` would be defined as
+Similarly, to call a plan defined in `./mymodule/plans/service/myplan.pp`, you
-`mymodule::service::myplan`.
+would use the name, `mymodule::service::myplan`.

 The plan filename `init` is special.
 You reference an `init` plan using the
 module name only.
 For example, in a module called `mymodule`, the plan defined
 in `init.pp` is the `mymodule` plan.
 For an example of an `init` plan, see the
 [facts plan](https://github.com/puppetlabs/puppetlabs-facts/blob/master/plans/init.pp).

 Avoid giving plans the same names as constructs in the Puppet language.
-Although plans do not share their namespace with other language constructs, giving plans these names makes your code difficult to read.
+Although plans do not share their namespace with other language constructs,
+giving plans these names makes your code difficult to read.

 Each plan name segment must begin with a lowercase letter and:
 -   Can include lowercase letters.